fenago/Grokking-Deep-Learning/Lab_13.md

 bob_input, bob_target, iterations=1, batch_size=1)

 Bob is going to create an update to the model using an email in his inbox.
-But Bob saved his password in an email to himself that says, “My computer password is pizza.”
+But Bob saved his password in an email to himself that says, "My computer password is pizza."
 Silly Bob.
 By looking at which weights changed, you can figure out the vocabulary (and infer the meaning) of Bob’s email: for i, v in enumerate(bobs_model.weight.data - model.weight.data):